 Join students in a game at recess.
 Lead by example.
 Offer high fives, use positive language, and encourage students with a “good job, nice try” when they rotate out.
 Children will take their social cues from adults.

 Playing Rock Paper Scissors teaches students to resolve disagreements in a way that feels fair without adult intervention.

 Agree on the rules

 Elementary-aged children are learning to follow social norms and appreciate clear expectations.
-Display rules for popular recess games on the playground.
-Set the expectation that all students can join games like foursquare and jump rope to encourage students to interact with peers outside of their friend groups.
+Display rules for popular recess games.
+Set the expectation that all students can join games like four square and jump rope to encourage students to interact with peers outside of their friend groups.